FAQ: Acupuncture and TCM

 1. What is acupuncture?

 Acupuncture originated in China over 2000 years ago.
 It is based on the belief that health is determined by a balanced flow of qi (pronounced “chee”) the vital life energy present in all living organisms.
 Acupuncture is the gentle insertion of sterile, disposable, hair-fine needles into specific points, called acupuncture points, on the body to stimulate the flow of qi.
-These points provide us with ‘gateways’ to influence, redirect, increase, or decrease qi correcting many imbalances. qi circulates through the body along twelve major energy pathways, called meridians.
-Each meridian is linked to specific internal organs and organ systems.
+These points provide us with ‘gateways’ to influence, redirect, increase, or decrease qi correcting many imbalances.
+Qi circulates through the body along twelve major energy pathways, called meridians.
+Each meridian is linked to specific internal organs and organ system.
 There are hundreds of acupoints within the meridian system that can be stimulated to enhance the flow of qi.
 When you are healthy, the qi flows smoothly.

-Studies have also shown that Acupuncture stimulates the brain to release chemicals called endorphins.
-Endorphins help relieve the body from different kinds of pain, one of the primary uses of Acupuncture is for the relief of chronic and temporary pain.
+Studies have shown that Acupuncture stimulates the brain to release chemicals called endorphins.
+Endorphins help relieve the body from different kinds of pain, one of the primary uses of Acupuncture is for the relief of chronic and acute pain.
 Acupuncture has been used extensively for a variety of medical purposes ranging from the prevention and treatment of disease, to relieving pain and anesthetizing patients for surgery.

 A positive attitude helps with any type of therapy but it is not necessary to believe in acupuncture for it to work.
 Acupuncture is used successfully on animals and children.
 They do not understand or believe in the process yet they get better anyway.